gauravssnl/rserver-magisk/README.md

 # Installation
-Download the zip from GitHub, extract it and create a new ZIP file containing all the files of this git repo.
+Download the `rserver-magisk.zip` file from releases section.
 Install the zip file via Magisk and reboot.

 Note : Magisk installs magisk modules in `/data/adb/modules` directory.
 We will use this path while running `rserver`.